25 min read

 Autoimmunity results from a dysfunction of the immune system in which self-cells (or non-pathogenic microbes residing on tissue) are targeted by the immune system and result in damage to our own tissue.

 What is the immune system made up of?

-Immune boosting ingredients in Nuzest Good Green Stuff
+How you can support the immune system: Immune boosting ingredients in Nuzest Good Green Vitality

 Omega 3 fats